 Process flow diagram of a typical system for amine washing

-Temperature Swing Absorption (TSA process) is another technology that we at the CONENGA Group are working intensively on.
-This involves the chemisorption or physisorption of carbon dioxide on solids.
+Temperature Swing Adsorption (TSA process) is another technology that we at the CONENGA Group are working intensively on.
+This involves the chemisorption of carbon dioxide on solids.
 This requires highly selective sorbents.

 Adsorption processes can be implemented not only as TSA, but also as PSA (Pressure Swing Adsorption) or as a combination of both technologies.
 Furthermore, the technology can be designed not only as a fluidized bed reactor but also as a fixed bed reactor.
 [5], [6]